pinf/test-programs-js/README.md

 *Status: DEV - Not Functional Yet*

+NOTE: This projects initially targets a UNIX toolchain.
+Windows support is planned.

 This project contains example JavaScript programs conforming to and building on the [CommonJS](http://commonjs.org/) standards.
 The programs are made up of of Packages loaded via the [PINF JavaScript Loader](https://github.com/pinf/loader-js)